 Similarly, if your hurricane preparedness plan has you evacuating the area (maybe due to the predicted severity of the storm), then having a bug out bag and vehicle in place beforehand means you can up and go without a moment’s notice, beating the inevitable traffic chaos and potential gridlock on the roads.

-Almost without fail, whenever there’s a warning issued of an impending or imminent emergency, people take to the stores and clear the shelves.
+Almost without fail, whenever there’s a warning issued of an impending or imminent emergency, people take to the stores and begin to clear the shelves.

-What makes this particularly problematic is that depending on the severity of the disaster, it could be days if not weeks until the store is restocked and you’re able to resupply.
+What makes this particularly problematic is that depending on the severity of the disaster, it could be days if not weeks until the stores are restocked and you’re able to resupply, particularly if the logistic chain and regional infrastructure are disrupted.

-Without a shadow of a doubt, the very best thing you can do to mitigate this is to have a resilient emergency food supply or survival pantry in place so you’re not dependent on the slim pickings left on the carcass of your local grocery store before or immediately after an emergency event.
+Without a shadow of a doubt, the very best thing you can do to mitigate this is to have a resilient emergency food supply or survival pantry in place so you’re not dependent on the slim pickings left on the carcass of your local grocery store before or immediately after an emergency event or disaster strikes.

 The priorities when preparing your supplies in order of importance are water and food, plus enough required medications for every member of your family to last at least two weeks.

-Stock up on plenty of bottled drinking water to cover the minimum requirements for every member of your household as well as enough food to minimize the effect of a disaster on your nutritional requirements.
+Stock up on plenty of bottled drinking water to cover the minimum requirements for every member of your household as well as enough easy to prepare, high nutrition food to minimize the effect of a disaster on your dietary requirements.

 Aim to build up a steady supply of extra food over time that requires minimal (if any) preparation under the assumption that in a hurricane situation, you may not have the means to cook your food.

-If you come to the decision that you’ll need to leave home ahead of the hurricane’s arrival, there’s a very good chance other people will too.
+If you come to the decision that you’ll need to leave home ahead of the hurricane’s arrival, there’s a very good chance other people will eventually decide on this course of action too.

 This means two things if you’re not able to decide and go immediately:

-- You should expect serious crowds of people at the gas station looking to fuel up, leading to an eventual depletion and potentially days before a tanker is able to resupply.
+- You should expect serious crowds of people at the gas station looking to fuel up, leading to an eventual depletion and potentially days before a tanker is able to resupply the pumps.

-- The major routes out of the area will almost certainly be heavy with traffic if not gridlocked.
-What’s more, you can expect that if the weather is already beginning to close in (coupled with erratic behaviour of panicked motorists), road traffic accidents – and therefore delays on the road – will be much higher than usual.
+- The major routes out of the area will almost certainly be heavy with traffic if not gridlocked entirely.
+What’s more, you can expect that if the weather is already beginning to close in (coupled with erratic behavior of panicked motorists), road traffic accidents – and therefore delays on the road – will be much higher than usual.

-There will almost certainly be a narrow window of opportunity (kind of like the calm before the storm) where those who are prepared can kick in auto-pilot evacuation mode and literally get out before everyone has the same idea.
+There will almost certainly be a narrow window of opportunity (kind of like the calm before the storm) where those who are prepared can kick in to action an auto-pilot evacuation mode and literally get out before everyone has the same idea.

 Know it, be prepared ahead of time and use this opportunity to your advantage while you can.